FyDininno/ObsidianOnline/content/Notes/Physics/Electrodynamics/The Maxwell Equation.md

 $\mu = \mu_{r}\mu_{0} \left[ \frac{H}{m} \right]$

 Epsilon, the permittivity of the medium, is a constant that relates charge present and the flux that the charge creates.
 Mu, the permeability of the medium, is a constant relating the magnetization present and the charge it creates in the material.

+On the left and right hand sides, our variables are:
+$\mathcal$